Learn

 If you trigger a wash sale, the disallowed loss gets added to the cost basis of the replacement shares.
 You don't lose the deduction forever; it's deferred until you eventually sell the replacement shares without triggering another wash sale.

 Watch out for automatic dividend reinvestment plans (DRIPs).
 If you sell a stock at a loss but your DRIP buys more shares within the 30-day window, you've triggered a wash sale.
-As of 2025, the wash sale rule also applies to cryptocurrency.
+Cryptocurrency is generally treated differently for federal tax purposes, so check the current crypto-specific rules before assuming the stock wash sale framework applies.

 At tax time, your gains and losses go through a netting process.
 Here's how it works: